JZX1527435659/AdaptiveGaitSegNet/README.md

-# AdaptiveGaitSegNet: An Innovative Model with Advanced Feature Extraction for Enhanced  the Gait recognition Accuracy of Normal, Bag, and Coat.
+# AdaptiveGaitSegNet: An Innovative Model with Advanced Feature Extraction for Enhanced  the  Accuracy of Walking Gait recognition.
 ## Project structure

 ```